paretomansmartvotesim/paretomansmartvotesim.github.io/star.md

 Strategy is when voters adjust their self-reported distances.
 This makes finding the median more complicated.
 Part of the reason STAR voting exists is to deal with strategy.

-We'll show you the score strategy and the STAR strategy, which is slightly different because STAR also uses a runoff.
+We'll show you five strategies, and how they work in score voting and the STAR voting.
+Strategy with STAR voting is slightly different because STAR also uses a runoff.

 First, let's look at an example where voters don't use strategy.
 The voter judges the candidates based on distance.
 This measures distance well and finds the median.